gcalderone/ReusePatterns.jl/README.md

 ...and disadvantages:
 - It may be cumbersome to apply if the number of involved methods is very high, or if the method definitions are spread across many modules;
 - *composition* is not recursive, i.e. if further users (**D**an, **E**mily, etc.) build composite layers on top of Bob's one they'll need to implement new forwarding methods;
-- It introduces a small overhead for each composition layer, resulting in performance loss.
+- It may introduces tiny overheads for each composition layer, resulting in performance loss.

+**NOTE:** The `@forward` has been tested and successfully used on many types defined in the Julia package ecosystem.
+However there may be corner cases where it fails to identify the proper methods to forward.
+In this case the best option is to have a look to the output of the `forward()` function for the methods which are automatically identified, and manually add the missing ones.

 ## Concrete subtyping
-Julia supports [subtyping](https://en.wikipedia.org/wiki/Subtyping) of abstract types, allowing to build type hierarchies where each node provides the same behavior as all its descendants, i.e. each abstract type can be [substituted](https://en.wikipedia.org/wiki/Liskov_substitution_principle) with any of its subtypes.
+Julia supports [subtyping](https://en.wikipedia.org/wiki/Subtyping) of abstract types, allowing to build type hierarchies where each node represents, for any given *function*, a desired behaviour for the node itself, and a fall back behaviour for all its subtypes.
 This is one of the most powerful feature in Julia: in a function argument you may require an *AbstractArray* and seamlessly work with any of its concrete implementations (e.g. dense, strided or sparse arrays, ranges, etc.).
 This mechanism actually stem from a **rigid separation** of the desired behavior for a type (represented by the abstract type and the [interface](https://docs.julialang.org/en/v1/manual/interfaces) definition) and the actual machine implementation (represented by the concrete type and the interface implementations).

 However, in Julia you can only subtype abstract types, hence this powerful substitutability mechanism can not be pushed beyond a concrete type.
 Citing the [manual](https://docs.julialang.org/en/v1/manual/types): *this [limitation] might at first seem unduly restrictive, [but] it has many beneficial consequences with surprisingly few drawbacks.*

 The most striking drawback pops out in case Alice defines an abstract type with only one subtype, namely a concrete one.
 Clearly, in all methods requiring access to the actual data representation, the argument types will be annotated with the concrete type, not the abstract one.
 This is an important protection against Alice's package misuse: those methods require **exactly** that concrete type, not something else, even if it is a subtype of the same parent abstract type.
 However, this is a serious problem for Bob, since he can not reuse those methods even if he defines concrete structures with the same contents as Alice's one (plus something else).

-The **ReusePatterns.jl** package allows to overtake this limitation by introducing the concept of *quasi abstract* type, i.e. a type without a rigid separation between a type behaviour and its concrete implementation.
-Operatively, a *quasi abstract* type is an abstract type satisfying the following constraints:
+The **ReusePatterns.jl** package allows to overtake this limitation by introducing the concept of *quasi-abstract* type, i.e. an abstract type without a rigid separation between a type behaviour and its concrete implementation.
+Operatively, a *quasi-abstract* type is an abstract type satisfying the following constraints:

-1 - it can have as many abstract or *quasi abstract* subtypes as desired, but it can have **only one** concrete subtype (the so called *associated concrete type*);
+1 - it can have as many abstract or *quasi-abstract* subtypes as desired, but it can have **only one** concrete subtype (the so called *associated concrete type*);

-2 - if a *quasi abstract* type has another *quasi abstract* type among its ancestors, its associated concrete type must have (at least) the same field names and types of the ancestor associated data structure.
+2 - if a *quasi-abstract* type has another *quasi-abstract* type among its ancestors, its associated concrete type must have (at least) the same field names and types of the ancestor associated data structure.

 Note that for the example discussed above constraint 1 is not an actual limitation, since Alice already defined only one concrete type.
 Also note that constraint 2 implies *concrete structure subtyping*.

 The `@quasiabstract` macro provided by the **ReusePatterns.jl** package, ensure the above constraints are properly satisfied.

-The guidelines to exploit *quasi abstract* types are straightforward:
+The guidelines to exploit *quasi-abstract* types are straightforward:
-- define the *quasi abstract* type as a simple structure, possibly with a parent type;
+- define the *quasi-abstract* type as a simple structure, possibly with a parent type;
-- use the *quasi abstract* type name for object creation, method argument annotations, etc.
+- use the *quasi-abstract* type name for object creation, method argument annotations, etc.

-Finally note that although two types are actually defined under the hood (an abstract and a concrete one), you may simply forget about the concrete one, and safely use the abstract one everywhere in the code.
+Finally note that although two types are actually defined under the hood (an abstract one and an associated concrete one), you may simply forget about the concrete one, and safely use the abstract one everywhere in the code.

 ### Example: